 In most states, emotional support dogs do not have special permission to go to all public places like service dogs do.
 But, emotional support dogs are sometimes allowed special consideration.
 For example, the owner may be able to get permission to have an emotional support pet in a house or apartment that does not normally allow dogs.
 Or, the owner may be able to get permission to fly on a plane together with the dog.

-To get special permissions, the dog owner needs to show the mental health provider's letter to the landlord or airline.
-Sometimes, the landlord or airline will also want to see information about the mental health provider, such as a copy of their professional license.
+To get special permissions, the dog owner needs to show a provider's letter to the landlord or airline.
+Sometimes, the landlord or airline will also want to see information about the provider, such as a copy of their professional license.

-Pets, service animals, and emotional support dogs need responsible owners.
+Pets, service animals, and emotional support dogs need owners who can provide for them.
 Dogs require constant attention and care.
 It is a good idea to discuss getting a dog with your doctor or family before making the decision.
 If you have PTSD and are worried that it may be hard for you to provide a safe, caring home for a dog, it may be good to wait until after you get treatment for your PTSD and feel better.

 You may already have a dog that helps you feel better or do things you would not otherwise do.
 But learning more about evidence-based PTSD treatments is important.
 Unlike people who work with service dogs because they have permanent disabilities (like blindness or seizure disorders), people with PTSD can get better with treatment.